 The carrying amount of borrowings due within one year approximates fair value because of the short period to maturity.
-The carrying amount of borrowings due after one year is a reasonable approximation of fair value as these are floating rate instruments that are repriced to market interest rates.
+The carrying amount of floating rate borrowings due after one year is a reasonable approximation of fair value as these are floating rate instruments that are repriced to market interest rates.
+For fixed rate borrowings, the difference between fair value and carrying value is not significant.

-Hire purchase creditors (non-current)
+Lease liabilities (non-current)

-The carrying amount of non-current hire purchase creditors approximates fair value as their fixed contractual rates approximate year end prevailing market interest rates.
+The carrying amount of non-current lease liabilities approximates fair value as their fixed contractual rates approximate year end prevailing market interest rates.